18F/18f.gsa.gov/content/posts/2024-07-17-working-with-oracle-databases-in-open-source-projects.md

 ## Tutorial

 This tutorial uses curly braces `{% raw %}{{{% endraw %} }}` to indicate when you should replace something with your own information.
-For example, if your Oracle database password is `“my-secure-password”` (don't use this), and you see a block like
+For example, if your Oracle database password is `"my-secure-password" (don't use this), and you see a block like

 ```
 ORACLE_PASSWORD={% raw %}{{{% endraw %} your secure password }}